Dave031387/DRSSoftware.EnigmaMachine/README.md

 the Enigma machine was configured.
 This is one of the features that eventually aided the Allies in cracking the Enigma code.

 ## Enigma V2 Class Library
+The Enigma V2 class library is the core component of the Enigma Machine application.
+It implements the logic described above for encrypting and decrypting messages.
+There are four public classes defined in this library:
+- `CipherWheel` - This is an abstract base class that contains the common functionality shared by both the **Rotor** and **Reflector** classes.
+- `Rotor` - This class represents a single rotor of the Enigma machine.
+It contains properties and methods for configuring the rotor wiring, setting the cipher index position, rotating the rotor, and processing a character through the rotor.
+- `Reflector` - This class represents the reflector of the Enigma machine.
+It contains properties and methods for configuring the reflector wiring, setting the cipher index position, rotating the reflector, and processing a character through the reflector.
+- `EnigmaMachine` - This class represents the entire Enigma machine.
+It contains properties and methods for configuring the machine with multiple rotors and a reflector, processing an entire message, and resetting the machine back to its initial state.

+The class library also provides four public interfaces that define the contracts for the above classes:
+- `ICipherWheel` - This interface defines the common contract shared by both the **Rotor** and **Reflector** classes.
+- `IRotor` - This interface defines the contract for the **Rotor** class.
+- `IReflector` - This interface defines the contract for the **Reflector** class.
+- `IEnigmaMachine` - This interface defines the contract for the **EnigmaMachine** class.

+These classes and interfaces will be described more fully in the sections that follow.

+### ICipherWheel Interface
+The **Rotor** and **Reflector** classes share a lot in common.
+This common functionality has been encapsulated in the abstract **CipherWheel** class which both the **Rotor** and **Reflector** classes inherit from.
+The **ICipherWheel** interface defines the contract for the **CipherWheel** class.
+Note that the **CipherWheel** class is normally only accessed indirectly through the **Rotor** and **Reflector** classes.

+The **ICipherWheel** interface defines the following read-only public properties:
+- `CipherIndex` - This property corresponds to what was known as the alphabet ring position on the original Enigma machine.
+It determines the starting rotational position of the rotor or reflector.
+Valid values are between 0 and 95 inclusive, where 0 corresponds to the space character (Unicode
+  0020) and 95 corresponds to the DEL (delete) character (Unicode 007F).
+- `CycleCount` - This property keeps track of how many character transforms have taken place since the last time the rotor or reflector was rotated.
+  The property value is incremented by 1 with each character transform.
+- `CycleSize` - This property determines how many character transforms must take place before the rotor or reflector is rotated one position.
+Valid values are between 0 and 95 inclusive.
+Once the *CycleCount* reaches the *CycleSize* value, the rotor or reflector is rotated one position and the
+  *CycleCount* is reset back to zero.
+A *CycleSize* of 0 means that the rotor or reflector will never rotate.
+- `IsInitialized` - This property indicates whether the rotor or reflector has been properly initialized.
+(Refer to the *Initialize* method description below for more details.)

+The **ICipherWheel** interface also defines the following public methods:
+- `Initialize(int seed)` - This method initializes the rotor or reflector by setting up the internal wiring based on the given seed value.
+The seed is used to randomize the connections between the input and output pins of the rotor or reflector.
+This method must be called before the rotor or reflector can be used.
+If this method is called again with a different seed value, it will reinitialize the rotor or reflector with a new random wiring based on the new seed value.
+- `SetCipherIndex(int index)` - This method sets the *CipherIndex* property to the given index value.
+Valid values are between 0 and 95 inclusive.
+The
+  *CycleCount* property is also set to an initial value based on the new *CipherIndex* value and the *CycleSize* property.
+- `Transform(int originalValue)` - This method processes the given original value through the rotor or reflector and returns the transformed value.
+  The *originalValue* parameter must be between 0 and 95 inclusive, where 0 corresponds to the space character (Unicode 0020) and 95 corresponds to the DEL (delete) character (Unicode 007F).
+The method also increments the *CycleCount* property and rotates the rotor or reflector if necessary based on the *CycleSize* property.

+The *Initialize* and *Transform* methods of the **CipherWheel** class are both abstract methods because their exact implementation differs between the
+**Rotor** and **Reflector** classes.